Description

 To study the Bible, I believe everyone should know the order of the books of the Bible.
 With a little help, most preschool children can master this task.
 Because of its importance, I have added this to both the 4 and 5 Year Curriculum.
 Children using the 4 Year Curriculum learn the New Testament books while children using the 5 Year Curriculum learn the Old Testament books.
 Every two weeks a new set of books is added.
 Use a song (as shared above), motions, or simply repetition to help your child.
 Click for more ideas on learning the Books of the Bible

-Use this week to make sure that your child knows all of the basic shapes (oval, heart, rectangle, triangle, circle, square, star, diamond) and colors (black, white, blue, brown, green, yellow, orange, red, purple).
-Use the Shape worksheets or Color worksheets if needed.
-(Available in the ABCJLM 2 Year Workbook)
+During this week affirm that your child knows all of the basic shapes (oval, heart, rectangle, triangle, circle, square, star, diamond) and colors (black, white, blue, brown, green, yellow, orange, red, purple).
+Play games with shapes and colors for additional practice if needed.

 Tune: Are You Sleeping? or Where is Thumbkin?